How can I help my child with anxiety?

 - Support your child to gradually engage with what they are nervous or worried about in some capacity, but don’t support them to avoid.

 Where can I get help?

-If you are finding that your child is experiencing daily anxiety that gets in the way of them doing the things they want to do or have to do it may be time to access support from a Clinical Psychologist.
-We have a team of child and adolescent Clinical Psychologists at Lawson Psychology that can help.
+If you are finding that your child is experiencing daily anxiety that gets in the way of them doing the things they want to do or have to do it may be time to access support from a friendly clinical psychologist.
+Our team can help.

-Written by Dr Rebeccas Jamieson, Senior Clinical Psychologist
+Written by Dr Rebecca Jamieson, Senior Clinical Psychologist

 If you would like to learn more about child anxiety or to book an appointment with Dr Rebecca Jamieson or another one of our experienced clinical psychologists, contact our friendly client team by calling 6143 4499 or email via our contact page.

 Friday 8:30am - 4:30pm